EduardoNeville/theory_of_mind/README.md

 ```
 # Directory Layout
 ## `scripts/main.py`
 This script runs the main question/answer loop.
-TWe select random questions and ask ChatGPT to answer.
+We select random questions and ask ChatGPT to answer.
 You can configure the number of questions and which version of the model you use at runtime using the CLI.
 To run the main research loop (using the same model we did), use the following command:
 `venv/bin/python scripts/main.py --n_questions 10 --model gpt-4-0314`

 The prompt we arrived at is the following: